brianaleew/Project-3-backend/README.md

 Our general approach for this project was to start simple and basic.
 We narrowed down what we wanted our main functions of the site to be through group discussion and user stories.
 Then, we translated our desires into pieces of code using ERDs.

-We approached our design with the industry standard "mobile-first" method, as shown in our wireframes.
+We approached our design with the industry standard "mobile-first" method, as shown in our wireframes (located in our front-end repo).
 As far as the "look" of our website, we decided that a simple, clean design makes the most sense for an application centered around art.

 ## Unsolved Issues/Major Hurdles